Governor ending New Jersey's school mask mandate

 Republicans claimed responsibility for pushing the governor to end the mandate.
 Murphy has said he wasn't swayed by political pressure.

-“Gov. Murphy will never admit that the pressure is getting to him, but it absolutely is,” Republican Senate Leader Steve Oroho said.
+“Gov. Murphy will never admit that the pressure is getting to him, but it absolutely is,” GOP Senate Leader Steve Oroho said.

-News that Murphy would end the mandate was first reported by The New York Times.

 Follow AP’s coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic